llctrautmann/Obsidian/Concepts/Vector Calculus.md

 > f_m(\boldsymbol{\left[x_1, \ldots, x_n\right]})
 > \end{array}\right] \in \mathbb{R}^m
 > $$
 > This means that the vector function is a vector of functions.
+This is also referred to as a vector-valued function and can be thought of a vector that contains multiple scalar valued functions.

 The extension of the partial derivatives for all values in $\left[x_1, \ldots, x_n\right]$ is the [[Jacobian]].
 Which gives matrix of the partial derivatives with the values of x as the column dimension and the functions as the row dimensions.